 The SAFC provides financial assistance by way of grants, loans and equity investments across 2 key programs of Screen Industry Programs and Production Funding.
-The activities within these programs include funding for screen project attraction, development and production and access to professional development opportunities to screen industry practitioners via workshops, seminars and information.
+The activities within these programs include funding for screen project development, production and development and access to professional development opportunities to screen industry practitioners via workshops, seminars and information.